5.1. Introduction to OpenOCD

 Example Configuration:

-Using Nuclei HBird Debugger (FTDI-based)
+Using Nuclei HBird Debugger (FTDI-based), see Reference implementation.

 5.4.1.
 Debugger Speed Configuration